The last nine months for me have been a huge struggle as the condition of my health has tested me. Here’s my story:

 I was no longer able to exercise as I couldn’t afford to lose anymore weight and I simply didn’t have the energy to do so.
 This was one of the hardest things for me to accept as prior to my surgery I was the fittest that I had ever been.
 I had found a love for fitness after moving to university as it managed my stress and anxiety and allowed me to clear my head.

-I was fortunate enough to meet with a nutritionist who suggested that I follow a vegan diet until I could process animal products and although this helped, I still felt unwell and was not successful in gaining any weight back.
+I was fortunate enough to meet with a nutritionist who suggested that I stick to a plant based diet that wouldn’t trigger an IBS flare up and add in calorie dense foods to try and gain back the weight that I had lost.
+I still felt unwell and was not successful in gaining any weight back.
 I spent countless hours on the internet searching for ways to regain my health.

 I continued to tweak my diet and after a few more months decided it was time to see a homeopath.
 My homeopath was very helpful in explaining what was happening to my body and provided me with a plan to improve many of the symptoms that I was experiencing.
 I finally began to gain some weight and muscle mass back, the condition of my hair improved and I finally had some energy.